Click on a link to be taken to the entry below.

 Courtesy Assistance Team (CAT) 509-963-2950

-CWU’s Veterans Center opened in 2009 to aid service members and their families entering college.
+CWU’s Veterans Center opened in 2009 to support veterans, service members, and their families entering college.
 The center is dedicated to supporting student veterans, service members, and their families through their educational journey at CWU.
 We provide outreach to prospective students, assistance in navigating funding options, and programming that builds support and awareness for our community.
 Services include assisting with veteran education benefit applications, certifying enrollment, and locating additional resources.
 Find more information at www.cwu.edu/veterans, 509-963-3028, or e-mail firstname.lastname@example.org.